winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 126\.
 The Buddha told Ānanda, “Does the Saṅgha need something from me?
 If there were someone who said, ‘I maintain the Saṅgha’ or ‘I collect the Saṅgha,’ this person would have some instructions for the assembly.
 The Tathāgata doesn’t say, ‘I maintain the Saṅgha’ or ‘I collect the Saṅgha.’
 Why must he have some instructions for the Saṅgha?
 {: #p126}

 127\. “Ānanda, the Dharma that I’ve taught is complete inside and out, but I’ve never claimed to have mastered its view.
-I’m elderly, a full eighty years old now.
+I’m elderly, fully eighty years old now.
 Like an old chariot that can still reach a destination with skill and maintenance, my body is likewise.
 With skill, I have the power to extend my life for a while longer, but it takes strength and effort to tolerate these pains.
-It’s when I’m not mindful of any perception and enter the samādhi without perception that my body is peaceful and without any distress.
+It’s when I’m not mindful of any conceptions and enter the samādhi without conception that my body is peaceful and without any distress.
 {: #p127}

 128\.
 “Therefore, Ānanda, you must light yourself and light the Dharma.
 Don’t light something else.
 You must be your own refuge and take refuge in the Dharma.
 Don’t take refuge in something else.
 How does one light themselves, light the Dharma, and not light something else?
 How does one take refuge in themselves, take refuge in the Dharma, and not take refuge in something else?